-'O. my dear Alice' he said, in a most long.
-Soon I found the spacious brick ter brook.
-Heaven be praised for granting house, rang the bell, and was ushered in this meeting.
+'O, my dear Alice,' he said, in a most musical voice and with the blandest smiles, as he withdrew his lips from mine.
+'Age has improved that honey which I tasted so long ago on the bank of the beautiful water brook.
+Heaven be praised for granting this meeting.
 The time will very shortly come I trust, when we can be together all the time.'